breastmed/breastmed/content/_index.md

     bg: isabelline
     content: |-
       The International Board Certified Lactation Consultant qualification is the highest standard of lactation education, recognised throughout the world.
-      All IBCLCs must have a minimum of 1000 hours of clinical experience supporting breast/chestfeeding dyads in addition to N approved course of education, before passing the exam.
+      All IBCLCs must have a minimum of 1000 hours of clinical experience supporting breast/chestfeeding dyads in addition to an approved course of education, before passing the exam.
       If you would like to learn more about the profession you can watch [this video](https://www.youtube.com/watch?v=rFzGSyb3IjA).

   - type: cta